The Ultimate Guide to Sofa Stain Removal

 Red wine, however, needs to be treated using a coffee stain remover product Another point worth mentioning is that if you spilt red wine on natural fibre fabric, you won’t be removing the stain at all.
 Try contacting a professional for advice on how to proceed.

 The Ultimate Guide to Dealing with Food Stains

 Now that we have dealt with the stains caused by drinks, let us take a look at the types of food stains you may encounter.

 Butter stains need solvent-based stain-removal products to be able to deal with the greasiness.
 Other similar stains include margarine, salad oils, meat juices, and other cooking fats/grease.
 Here are the instructions on how to tackle butter and similar stains:

 - First thing first, scrape up any residue using a flat spatula or knife.

 - Blot away until all you are left with is a grease stain.

-- Now blot using your solvent-based product, unless your upholstery is solvent-sensitive, in which case, move on to the next step.
+- Now apply a solvent-based cleaning product, unless your upholstery is solvent-sensitive, in which case, try using upholstery stain removal product.

 - Now rinse using clean water.